Arches everywhere: how Neo-Mediterranean design shaped 1960s–70s tract homes in California's Tri-Valley

-The rise of Neo-Mediterranean style in the Tri-Valley
+A neighborhood-by-neighborhood tour of Neo-Mediterranean arches in the Tri-Valley

 Three adjacent Neo‑Mediterranean arches on a Carlton Square model home built by H. C. Elliott in Livermore, 1967